 All information about application, admission, requirements and curriculum for the Associate Degree Nursing program is fully detailed in the information packet, which you should download, print out and bring to an information session.
 You can also get an information packet sent to you from El Centro Health Occupations by calling the Admissions Office at 972-860-5001 or checking the contact page.

-Attendance at an information session is strongly advised and will address program admission, application and acceptance policies in detail.
-No advance reservation is necessary to attend an information session.
+Although not required for application to this program, viewing an online information session is strongly encouraged and will address program admissions, application, and acceptance policies in detail.

 When to Apply